 The association is very active supporting organ donation events to raise awareness within our communities.
 We try to inform and educate dialysis patients on the possibilities of getting a transplant.
-We recently played a part in organising an event within the black community at the COGIC church in Tottenham.
+We have played a part in organising an event within the black community at the COGIC church in Tottenham.
 This was advertised for patients to attend with friends and family and was well attended but more patients should have attended.
-The Live Donor Advocate Project led by Dr. Jeff Cove, which was promoted in one of our 2017 newsletters, but very few of our patients seem to be aware of the project or the possibilities of living kidney donation.
+The Live Donor Advocate Project led by Dr. Jeff Cove, was promoted in one of our 2017 newsletters, but very few of our patients seem to be aware of the project or the possibilities of living kidney donation.

-Dr. Sarah Afuwape recently organised an event to raise awareness for young adults within the black community with the help of RFHKPA.
+Also.
+Dr. Sarah Afuwape organised an event to raise awareness for young adults within the black community with the help of RFHKPA.
 The event and its message was widely seen on social media but I would have expected to see more of our patients attending.
 We have two further projects on organ donation which we are supporting.
 A further project aimed at the black community and led by Sarah Afuwape.
 The second project is led by Dr. Phillip Masson which is aimed at increasing awareness of living kidney donation.
 This can lead to increased possibilities for our dialysis patients to have transplants with shorter waiting times.
 It will be great to see more of you with your family and friends attending these events.